HassanSajjad-302/iso-papers/my-paper.md

 # Introduction

-A very brief high level view of your proposal, understandable by C++ committee members who are not necessarily experts in whatever domain you are addressing.

 Today, almost all compilation happens by the user or build system invoking the compiler executable.
 This paper proposes the availability of the compiler as a shared library.